jarviscanada/jarvis_data_eng_LilianeTran/README.md

 This script is used to automate the fetching of usage data.
 It is run every minute and if any errors are encountered, it is added to the /tmp/host_usage.log.

 - queries.sql
+A business problem that could be resolve with this file would be to monitor and optimize the resource utilization but also its host performance.
+These queries would track all the informations needed in the database and give us better metrics to understand what needs to be refactored.
+An ongoing data collection allows better understanding of the potential issues that could arise, but also fix before it happens.

 ## Database Modelling